-Below are details of each workshop and the tutor or tutors who will be delivering it.
+Below are details of each workshop and the tutor or tutors who delivered it.

 Sometimes that beautifully dyed piece of cloth yearns for a little or a lot more.
-This workshop transforms the surface by layering various techniques to create a cohesive design, think stunning infinity scarf, very special cushions or if the result is fabulous (and it will be) a beautiful piece of wall art.
+This workshop transformed the surface by layering various techniques to create a cohesive design: think stunning infinity scarf, very special cushions or a beautiful piece of wall art.

 A passion for Textiles started when I was about 11.
 Silk Painting came much later by chance visiting an in-store demo in Germany.
 I am self-taught but completed City & Guilds Surface Design and Silk Painting just to confirm I had got it about right.
 A long standing member of the Guild I served on the committee during which time I have run workshop sessions in many venues.
 I now help run Staffs & Shrop branch of the Guild, and a Silk Textiles Group with the U3A.

-We will be using Wax as a resist and a variety of traditional tools, stamps and brushes to create a design to celebrate being Beside the Sea and our coastline.
-This whole day workshop will enable us to have time to experiment and develop our designs using wax and steam fix dyes to build up the layers of colour and pattern.
+We used wax as a resist and a variety of traditional tools, stamps and brushes to create a design to celebrate being Beside the Sea and our coastline.
+This whole day workshop enabled us to have time to experiment and develop our designs using wax and steam fix dyes to build up the layers of colour and pattern.

 Sue Thomas is one of our founders at Essex Silk Painters, is our Resident Artist, and a textile artist based in the Ongar area of West Essex.
 She helped run Essex for many years and runs both local Guild and her own classes, as well as selling her beautiful batik works at Guild stalls.
 She also has a Facebook page “Pure Silk Originals” and is particularly known for her lovely multi-layered batik work.
 She does many other things besides this!

 Shibori is a Japanese technique which produces patterns on fabric.
 There are an infinite number of ways one can bind, stitch, fold, twist or compress cloth for Shibori.
-This workshop will cover three simple basic Shibori techniques, pole wrapping, clamping and binding.
-Participants will be shown how to fold silk to the appropriate sizes, manipulate it for the different pattern effects, apply and fix colours.
-Students can expect to leave with at least two completed silk scarf lengths.
+This workshop covered three simple basic Shibori techniques: pole wrapping, clamping and binding.
+Participants were shown how to fold silk to the appropriate sizes, manipulate it for the different pattern effects, apply and fix colours.
+Students ended up with at least two completed silk scarf lengths.

 She is the Guild’s Journal and website editor, having been a graphic/web designer for many years, and is also the Guild’s membership secretary.